Unlock the essence of AnQiCMS template:{% if %}in the label-Symbol, say goodbye to annoying blank lines!

 {% endif %}

-This code may look neat in the template file, but whenuser.isLoggedInresponse fortrueWhen, the actual generated HTML source code may look like this:
+This code might look neat in the template file, but whenuser.isLoggedInWithtrueAt the time, the actual HTML source code might be something like this:

 <p>欢迎回来,张三!</p>

-To accurately control the blank characters generated during template rendering, AnQiCMS template engine provides an elegant solution: at the start of the tag{%and end%}Symbol within, add one on both sides-This little-Symbol, like a sharp pair of scissors, can cut off the whitespace on both sides of the label itself, including newline characters.
+To accurately control the blank characters generated during template rendering, the AnQiCMS template engine provides an elegant solution: at the beginning of the tag{%and end%}Add a symbol immediately adjacent to it-Symbol.
+This little-Symbol, like a sharp scissors, can cut off the whitespace on both sides of the tag itself, including newline characters.

-Let us take another look at the previous{% if %}Example, and apply it to-symbols:
+Let us revisit the previous{% if %}example and apply it to-Symbol:

 {# 应用了 - 符号的 if 标签 #}